 On average, the ACSC assists six entities to respond to cyber security incidents each day.
 At any one time, the ACSC is managing dozens of incidents simultaneously.
 Some incidents can take weeks or months to resolve depending on their complexity.

-To manage the very broad range of cyber incidents reported, the ACSC uses a Cyber Incident Categorisation Matrix to triage and prioritise responses and mitigations required for each cyber incident.
+To manage the very broad range of incidents reported, the ACSC uses a Cyber Incident Categorisation Matrix to triage and prioritise responses and mitigations required for each incident.
 The Matrix helps the ACSC categorise the severity of the incident and allocate resources accordingly through assessing an incidents significance and impact.

 The ACSC is a participant of the National Cyber Security Committee (NCSC), which provides strategic oversight and coordination of response efforts among Commonwealth, state and territory governments in the event of a national cyber incident.
 The NCSC’s role in responding to a national cyber incident includes facilitating the exchange of threat intelligence and solutions to enhance each jurisdiction’s situational awareness and response activities and to oversee the development of nationally consistent public information.
-The NCSC is also responsible for setting the Cyber Incident Management Arrangements (CIMA) level, which provides Australian governments with guidance on how they will collaborate in response to, and reduce the harm associated with, national cyber incidents.
+The NCSC is also responsible for setting the Cyber Incident Management Arrangements (CIMA) level, which provides Australian governments with guidance on how they will collaborate in response to, and reduce the harm associated with, national incidents.

 The ACSC and our law enforcement partners ACIC and AFP, have developed this inaugural report to provide important information about emerging cyber security and cybercrime threats impacting different sectors of the Australian economy.
 It includes best-practice mitigation advice for implementation by individuals and organisations, so they can reduce the likelihood and impact of malicious cyber activity.